 Each year the Missouri State Auditor (SAO) provides forms that districts must use to calculate the tax rate.

-State law requires all real property to be reassessed each odd numbered year, so 2019 is a reassessment year (e.g. 2019, 2021, 2023).
-In addition, assessment adjustments are made every year for new construction, additions/deletions, or any other modifications to property.
+State law requires all real property to be reassessed each odd-numbered year, so 2021 is a reassessment year (ex.
+2021, 2023, 2025).
+In addition, assessment adjustments are made every year for new construction, additions/deletions, and personal property.

 A Missouri statute called the Hancock Amendment controls the amount of money a district receives from property owners by capping the district’s share of increases to the lesser of: